Maria Butina Was In Contact With Russian Intelligence, Feds Say In New Documents

 FBI agents discovered March 2017 messages between Butina and Alexander Torshin, the Russian government official whom they've described as her main point of contact in Russia, in which he allegedly wrote: "You have upstaged Anna Chapman.
 She poses with toy pistols while you are being published with real ones."

-Chapman belonged to the network of so-called "illegal" intelligence operatives rolled up by the FBI in 2010 and went on to enjoy a high media profile for some time afterward.
+Chapman belonged to the network of so-called illegal intelligence operatives rolled up by the FBI in 2010 and went on to enjoy a high media profile for some time afterward.

-Authorities added that she has ties to wealthy businessmen in the Russian oligarchy.
+Torshin was placed under sanction by the Treasury Department earlier this year and is barred from traveling to the United States.
+Authorities added that Butina has ties to wealthy businessmen in the Russian oligarchy.

-Finally, the FBI said it has determined that even though she had a personal relationship with Person 1, identified by NPR as political fundraiser Paul Erickson, she "offered an individual other than Person 1 sex in exchange for a position with a special interest organization.
+The FBI said it has determined that even though Butina had a personal relationship with someone described in court papers as Person 1 — identified by NPR as political fundraiser Paul Erickson — she "offered an individual other than Person 1 sex in exchange for a position with a special interest organization.
 Further, in papers seized by the FBI, Butina complained about living with Person 1."

 The organization is not identified in the court documents.
-She and Torshin sought to build bridges with American political leaders via the National Rifle Association, but it isn't clear yet whether is the entity to which the government alluded in its court filing.
+Butina and Torshin sought to build bridges with American political leaders via the National Rifle Association, but it isn't clear whether that is the entity to which the government alluded in its court filing.

 Erickson cited the "sometimes international reach" of the NRA as part of a pitch he made in 2016 to members of Donald Trump's campaign.
-He and the Russians sought to use the NRA as a bridge between the Russian government and Trump.
+He and the Russians sought to use the imprimatur of the NRA in order to meet U.S. political leaders and Trump, citing a "back channel" he had forged with the Kremlin.

 The Trump campaign did not agree to a meeting with Russian President Vladimir Putin in 2016 as Erickson proposed, but Donald Trump Jr. did meet Torshin briefly that year at the NRA's convention in Louisville.